simonspa/CMSPixelDecoder/README.md

   * **FLAG_OLD_RAL_FORMAT** - this enables data decoding of RAL IPBus data taken with the first readout/ Bridge board version used exclusively in 2012 beam tests.
 Do not use unless you know why!
+  * **FLAG_NOT_DISCARD_OUTOFORDER_PIXELS** - usually the data stream is checked for the readout order of the pixels following the readout token within the ROC.
+This flag allows to disable checking for the right pixel readout order.

 # Statistics and returns #
   CMSPixelDecoder collects decoding statistics during the run.
 These can either